 browser.handle_hover(event.motion)

-Now the browser should listen to the hovered position, determine if
+The browser should listen to the hovered position, determine if it’s

-it’s over an accessibility node, and highlight that node.
-We don’t want
+over an accessibility node, and highlight that node.
+We don’t want to

-to disturb our normal rendering cadence, so in handle_hover
+disturb the normal rendering cadence, so in handle_hover

-we’ll save the hover event and then in
+save the hover event and then in composite_raster_and_draw

 class Browser: